 Recently, Super Bowl champion Gilbert Brown attended the 24th annual Buckets for Hunger event in Madison Wisconsin.
 Gilbert greeted fans, took several photos and was even the live auctioneer on a few very rare autographed Packer memorabilia items.

 Raising funds for an incredible organization that helps the local food pantry is a great way to spend a Friday night

 Gilbert Brown on attending Buckets for Hunger in Madison, WI

 Let Mayfield Help You Find A Good Fit

 So much of the athlete-nonprofit partnership is finding just the right celebrity to work with.
 You need an athlete who has an organic connection to your brand.
 The athlete’s image and brand have to work in conjunction with yours.
 It’s not just about the star factor.

 A recognizable name, whether it’s a current player like Packers Aaron Jones or Hall of Famer like Packers Dave Robinson, can make a big difference for your nonprofit.
 But, it has to be a good fit, one where both the athlete and organization have shared values and images.

-Mayfield Sports Marketing is the best in the business at finding just the right athlete for your nonprofit or foundation.
+Mayfield Sports Marketing is the best in the business at negotiating athlete appearance fees for your nonprofit or foundation.
 We have a wide selection of athletes we work with across multiple leagues (NFL, MLB, NBA) and can help you find the perfect fit for a large ROI.
 Contact us today and come join our winning team!